Al Akhawayn University: History

-Al Akhawayn University was founded by Royal Decree (Dahir) in 1993 and officially inaugurated by the former King Hassan II of Morocco on January 16, 1995.
-The Arabic name al-akhawayn, literally the "two brothers," refers to the two respective kings.
+Al Akhawayn University was created by King Hassan II, who sought to establish a high-quality institution in Morocco modeled on the American higher education system.
+The university was founded by Royal Decree (Dahir) in 1993 and inaugurated by the King on January 16, 1995.
+The Arabic name al-akhawayn, meaning "the two brothers," symbolizes the fraternal ties between the Kingdom of Morocco and the Kingdom of Saudi Arabia, whose respective sovereigns supported the project.